malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 An important aspect of goal selection is the likelihood of maximising controller reward through the continuation of the current goal vs picking another.
 This needs to be driven by estimates of maximising the controller's _long term_ accumulation of rewards.
 For examle, after observing the first controller reward, should it seek to keep replicating that one observation, or should it explore further to see if greater rewards are possible?
 The controller probably will never know for certain whether it has observed the greatest possible reward, and it will probably never know with any certainty the likelihood of obtaining further rewards in new states.
 It must build up a prediction of the likelihood of that, based on its past observations, and on built-in priors.

-The value of any given goal is represented as follows:
+The value of any given goal comes down to its expected rewards and costs, relative to that of other goal options.
+This can be represented as follows:

 ![goal-value](files/Autonomous-monitoring-and-control-goal-value.png)

-In order to begin to break that down, let's first segregate the options available:
+In order to begin to break that down, let's first assume that goals are just selections of specific states, and segregate the goals available:

 ![goal-selection](files/Autonomous-monitoring-and-control-goal-selection.png)